cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/override-parameters.md

 - **Interactive Challenge**

   - API value: `"challenge"`.
-  - Presents a CAPTCHA challenge to the clients making HTTP requests that match a rule expression.
+  - Presents an interactive challenge to the clients making HTTP requests that match a rule expression.

 - **Log**